 : Our community's Rural Character will be supported by facilitating strong local ties and communication between the public, organizations, and government; promoting locally owned businesses and supporting quality education; protecting the environment, and maintaining landowners' rights and responsibilities; promoting controlled and well-planned growth with appropriate infrastructure; ensuring proper representation for rural interests and needs; and supporting the health and safety and the privacy of our vibrant community.

-The Area Council will hold its regular monthly meeting on Monday, June 3, from 7:00 PM to 9:30 PM at the Maple Valley fire station (NE corner of intersection of SE 231st St & SR-169).
+The Area Council will hold its regular monthly meeting on Monday, April 7, from 7:00 PM to 9:30 PM at the Maple Valley fire station (SE corner of intersection of SE 231st St & SR-169).

 All members of the public are invited to attend.
 During the Public Comment period at the start of each meeting, members of the public can address the Area Council on any local issue.